Oldsmobile Toronado: Fourth generation (1986–1992)

 In mid-1987, Oldsmobile attempted to bolster declining Toronado sales by introducing a sportier model marketed as the Toronado Troféo, which featured standard leather bucket seats, faux dual exhaust, more-aggressive styling, and a stiffer suspension (the corporate FE3 package, with retuned shocks, struts and other components).

 For 1988, changes for the Troféo included new seats and monochromatic paint; both Toronado and Troféo used larger climate control buttons and rear three-point seatbelts.
 Additionally, power increased with the introduction of the new Buick 231 cuin LN3 V6 engine.
 Optional wire wheel covers were no longer offered.
 Toronado and Trofeo models included the FE3 suspension with standard aluminum wheels.

-For model year 1989, the Troféo was no longer marketed as the Toronado.
+For the 1989 model year, the Troféo was no longer marketed as the Toronado.
 Options included the Visual Information Center: a dash-mounted touchscreen CRT that controlled the vehicle's HVAC system, radio, trip computer and interface to the optional integrated hands-free cell phone.
 The Troféo also received standard anti-lock brakes, a new steering wheel with controls for radio and climate control, and standard bucket seats with console or an optional split-bench.

 For 1990, the hood was the only carryover sheet metal as Oldsmobile designers redesigned the body, increasing the overall length by about 12 in, enlarging the trunk.
 A driver-side airbag was standard equipment.
 The 1991 models had increased horsepower, and remote keyless entry and anti-lock brakes were now standard.
 Ultrasuede upholstery was an option.
 The optional moonroof no longer required ordering bucket seats, however, a fully digital instrument cluster was now only available on Toronado models equipped with a front bench seat.